-JoJo & Jordan Almost Broke Up After 'The Bachelorette' For A Super Relatable Reason
+Why JoJo & Jordan Almost Broke Up After 'The Bachelorette' Is Really Relatable

 These days, JoJo Fletcher and Jordan Rodgers are solid.
 More than two years after JoJo's Bachelorette finale, the pair is still happily engaged, living together, and starting a web series about their epic love story.
 But it hasn't always been that way.
 In fact, JoJo and Jordan almost broke up after The Bachelorette, per a new episode from the couple's web series, Engaged with JoJo and Jordan, as reported by Entertainment Tonight on Oct.
 9. So, how'd the duo get to where they are today?
 In Tuesday's episode, JoJo and Jordan opened up about the challenges they faced early on in their relationship and how they were eventually able to work through them.